open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/core/register-cluster.md

 Ensure the open-cluster-management cluster manager is installed on the hub cluster.
 See [Cluster manager](../cluster-manager) for more information.

 Prepare another Kubernetes cluster to function as the managed cluster.
-For example, use [kind](https://kind.sigs.k8s.io/docs/user/quick-start) to create another cluster as below.
-To use kind, you will need [docker](https://docs.docker.com/get-started) installed and running.
+For example, use [kind](https://kind.sigs.k8s.io/docs/user/quick-start) to create another cluster as described in the following instructions.
+To use `kind`, you will need [docker](https://docs.docker.com/get-started) installed and running.

 ```Shell
 # kind delete cluster --name cluster1 # if the kind cluster is previously created and can be safely deleted